 Parking is available in local pay lots.
 Public transportation is available via the Chicago Transit Authority [nongovernment site].

 The Department of Labor is the main tenant, with the building's non-federal tenants being the General Nutrition Center, 7-Eleven, Sprint, and Subway.
-In the latest (2017) Tenant Satisfaction Survey, 83% of respondents gave a four or five rating (on a five-point scale) for the building and GSA services.

 History and Architectural Features